VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > implement the CQRS pattern.
 You need to test that they all work
 > correctly together.

+> **MarkusPersona:** Don't forget to create unit tests for your
+> read-models.
+Contoso discovered a bug just prior to the V1 release
+> where order items were removed when an order was updated through a
+> unit test on the read model generator.

 Describe any special considerations that relate to testing for this bounded context.